Fenian Brotherhood: Background

 During the famine, the social class comprising small farmers and laborers was almost wiped out by starvation, disease and emigration.
-The Great Famine of the 1840s caused the deaths of 1 million Irish people and over 2 million more emigrated to escape it.
+The Great Famine of the 1840s caused the deaths of 1 million Irish people and another million emigrated to escape it, with a further million over following decades.
 That the people starved while livestock and grain continued to be exported, quite often under military escort, would leave a legacy of bitterness and resentment among the survivors.
-The waves of emigration because of the famine and in the years following also ensured that such feelings would not be confined to Ireland, but spread to England, the United States, Australia and every country where Irish emigrants gathered.
+The waves of emigration also ensured that such feelings would not be confined to Ireland, but spread to England, the United States, Australia and every country where Irish emigrants gathered.

 Shocked by the scenes of starvation and greatly influenced by the revolutions then sweeping Europe, the Young Irelanders moved from agitation to armed rebellion in 1848.
 The attempted rebellion failed after a small skirmish in Ballingary, County Tipperary, coupled with a few minor incidents elsewhere.
-The reasons for the revolt's failure can most likely be attributed to the general weakening of the Irish population after three years of famine, and the premature promptings to rise up early resulting in inadequate military preparations which contributed to disunity among the rebellion's leaders.
+The revolt's failure was much influenced by the general weakening of the Irish population after three years of famine, mixed with premature promptings to rise up early, resulting in inadequate military preparations in turn contributing to disunity among the rebellion's leaders.

 The Government quickly rounded up many of the instigators.
 Those who could, fled across the seas and their followers dispersed.
 The last flicker of revolt in 1849, led by amongst others James Fintan Lalor, was equally unsuccessful.

-John Mitchel, the most committed advocate of revolution, had been arrested early in 1848 and transported to Australia on the purposefully created charge of Treason-felony.
+John Mitchel, the most committed advocate of revolution, had been arrested early in 1848 and transported to Australia on the expressly created charge of Treason-felony.
 He was to be joined by other leaders, such as William Smith O'Brien and Thomas Francis Meagher who had both been arrested after Ballingary escaped to France, as did three of the younger members, James Stephens, John O'Mahony and Michael Doheny.

 Founding

 After the collapse of the '48 rebellion James Stephens and John O'Mahony went to the Continent to avoid arrest.
 In Paris, they supported themselves by teaching and translation work and planned the next stage of "the fight to overthrow British rule in Ireland".
-In 1856 O'Mahony went to America and founded the Fenian Brotherhood in 1858.
+In 1856 O'Mahony went to America and in 1858 founded the Fenian Brotherhood.
 Stephens returned to Ireland and in Dublin on St. Patrick's Day 1858, following an organising tour through the length and breadth of the country, founded the Irish counterpart of the American Fenians, the Irish Republican Brotherhood.